i’ve always been a creative & quiet person

 An introvert through and through, I love spending time at home so that I can putter around and use my hands.
 I always have a creative project going on, whether it’s sewing a new cloth diaper, updating my family’s monthly bullet journal, up-cycling old clothes, needle felting little ornaments… and of course, creating illustrations to share with other parents on Instagram!

 I enjoy living simply in our small home where I make most things from scratch.
-I’m most often in the kitchen making sauerkraut, homemade granola, testing out vegan recipes, or my latest interest… baking sourdough bread!
+I’m most often in the kitchen making sauerkraut, homemade granola or testing out new vegan recipes.
 Food is a huge passion of mine and I integrate it with purpose into my daily life.

 When I’m not at home, I like to pack a picnic and head out into nature with my family.
 We love to get in the car and lug around our camping gear so that we can setup camp wherever the road takes us!